jlmcnamara/whatsapp-sharer/README.md

 # Share Link via WhatsApp (Chrome Extension)

-A simple Chrome extension to quickly share the current webpage or a specific link via WhatsApp.
+This is a simple and straightforward Chrome extension for sharing links via WhatsApp.

 ## Features